-- 5.3 Copies of DVRS videos for an officer's personal use must be approved by the Chief of Police or the Chief's designee. - 5.4 All personnel are specifically prohibited from making a copy, including but not limited to using personal cellular phones, in any format of any video, audio, or still photographs generated from the video recording system or associated media storage device.
-Any video or photos from the DVRS or BWC systems are the property of the Ferndale Police Department. - 5.5 Officers are encouraged to inform their supervisors of any video recordings that may be of value for training purposes. - 5.6 Detectives should evaluate each newly assigned case and determine the need for the download of evidentiary DVRS and BWC recordings as soon as possible. - 5.6.1 Recordings will be saved to the temporary drive under the full nine-digit case number or on the evidence server with a case file created. - 5.6.2 Each recording on the temporary drive will be evaluated by the case OIC and/or DB Lieutenant to make a determination on whether it should be moved to the Evidence Archive/Permanent drive.
-(MLEAC 3.5.5 c) - 5.6.3 All case files on the evidence server shall be reviewed upon the case disposition for retention purposes by the OIC and/or the DB Lieutenant.
-(MLEAC 3.5.5 c)
+- 5.3 Copies of DVRS video for an officer's personal use must be approved by the Chief of Police or Chief's designee. - 5.4 All personnel are specifically prohibited from making a copy, such as but not limited to using personal cellular phones, in any format of any video, audio or still photograph generated from the Watch Guard video recording system or associated media storage device. - 5.5 Officers are encouraged to inform their supervisors of any video recordings that may be of value for training purposes. - 5.6 Detectives should evaluate each newly assigned case and determine the need for the download of evidentiary DVRS and BWC recordings as soon as possible. - 5.6.1 Recordings will be saved to the "T" drive under the full nine-digit case number. - 5.6.2 Each recording on the Patrol Evidence "T" drive will be evaluated by the case OIC and/or DB/LT to make a determination on whether it should be moved to the Evidence Archive "A" drive.